What's your name?

 Recap & Next Steps

-We also brought our debating aunt and lawyer uncle into the discussion.
+We also brought our debating team and lawyers into the discussion.
 And ended by building a case against user research.

 In Chapter 4 we’re going to show where you need to deploy your sales pitch for the maximum conversion impact: CHAPTER 4: Product Page Optimization